hjwp/marriage-figaro-norway/act1.md

 FIGARO:
 Ma non capisco perché tanto ti spiace la più comoda stanza del palazzo.

-> Do you have any idea how much these things cost?
+> Why not?
+Do you have any idea how much these things cost?

     Hæ?
     Aner du hvor mye